top of page

 • An applicant may withdraw their application due to a sudden change in personal circumstances

-• Instead, we must focus our service efforts on those who have committed to adopting by submitting their application and $5 processing fee.
+• Instead, we must focus our service efforts on those who have committed to working with us after submitting their application and $5 processing fee.

-• Patience and respect are critical in working with a foster-based rescue.
-Being pushy, rude or otherwise demanding will never get you what you want, nor will it speed up the process.
+• Patience and respect are critical when working with a foster-based rescue.
+Being pushy, rude or otherwise demanding will not get you what you want, nor will it speed up the process.

 What does “Foster-Based” mean?

 • Foster-based rescues typically don’t have a physical facility at all.
-Motley Zoo is a unique hybrid of a foster-based rescue and a shelter - and is the first of its kind in the nation!!
+Motley Zoo is a unique hybrid- and is the first of its kind in the nation!!

 • Due to the utilization of volunteer foster homes, we cannot offer casual nor same-day meetings with our animals.